How to Stay Motivated in a Job You Don’t Love: Practical Tips for Career Growth

 4. Stay Focused on Bigger Career Goals

-Remind yourself that this job isn’t your last job.
-See it as a stepping stone.
-The challenge that you face is preparing you for the next phase of your career.
+Remind yourself that this isn’t your last job — it’s a stepping stone.
+The challenge you face now is preparing you for the next phase of your career.
+Keep your long-term goals in mind and let them guide you through the short-term struggles.

-Example: While I was working in a monotonous role, one thing was always on my mind: this is not permanent.
+Example: While I was working in a monotonous role, one thought was always on my mind: this is not permanent.
+I secretly started working hard on building my writing and research skills after office hours.

+No one at work knew I was planning my next move, but that secret goal gave me energy.
 It was like having a light at the end of a tunnel that only I could see.
 That vision kept me motivated until I was ready to step into a new role I truly wanted.

 5. Surround Yourself with Positive People